 As a MSSP and SOAR user, we have a real duty to advise and support our customers who are today questioning the usefulness and complexity of such a tool.
 Publishers also have a card to play in order to offer truly turnkey products with simple models such as SaaS (software as a service) solutions, which will thus be able to facilitate the adoption of less mature organizations, while offering them an interesting return on investment.
 This is the approach of solutions such as Microsoft’s Azure Sentinel and Rapid7’s InsightIDR/Connect, which provide SOAR solutions directly integrated with their SIEM SaaS solutions.
 Although less advanced than pure players, these solutions nevertheless provide sufficient functionality for a majority of SOCs.

 In addition to editors and service providers, user communities also seem to play an important role and a number of editors use this marketing argument.
 Free, but limited, code sharing of integrations, playbooks, solutions making content available, for example on a GitHub repository, therefore facilitate sharing and community participation.
-The Palo Alto XSOAR (formely Demisto) solution, for example, has clearly understood this interest, and provides a Github repository and a Slack channel for its community.
+The Palo Alto XSOAR (formerly Demisto) solution, for example, has clearly understood this interest and provides a Github repository and a Slack channel for its community.

 We are still in the early stages of SOAR, Gartner indicated that by 2022, 30% of organizations with a team of at least five people will be equipped with a SOAR, compared to less than 5% in 2019.
-The next few years are therefore going to be crucial for these solutions, and these three players (MSSP, publishers and communities) will play a crucial role.
+The next few years are therefore going to be crucial for these solutions, and these three players (MSSP, publishers, and communities) will play a crucial role.